 A flat tire is an inconvenience any driver can run across.
+It can be tricky and need experience such as parallel parking tips.
 Sure, roadside assistance is generally just a phone call away, but knowing how to change a flat tire is a very important life skill.
 If you do it right by following all the steps properly it should only take approximately 15 to 30 minutes.

 Changing a tire is not rocket science.
 Dealing with a flat tire properly only requires the appropriate tools, know-how, and willingness to roll up your sleeves and get to work.

 - Wheel wedges

 - Flashlight with spare batteries (when you need to change a tire at night), which should be in your car emergency kit

 - Flares and reflective triangles

 How to change a flat tire

 1) Find a safe place to pull over and turn on your hazard lights.